This article will run though all you need to know to start shooting with an anamorphic lens. The word itself comes from Greek, meaning ‘formed again’.

 Why Use an Anamorphic Lens?

-This wide format image would use the entire film area of standard 35 mm frames.
+This anamorphic format image would use the entire film area of standard 35 mm frames.
 Otherwise, wide format imagery would have left the top and bottom of the frame unused.

-This wasn’t only about not wasting space or resolution.
-It actually improved the quality of the image.
+This wasn’t only about not wasting space or resolution, or staying competitive.
+It actually improved the image quality too.
 It enhanced vertical resolution and reduced the appearance of grain.

 Here’s an example.
 If you use a spherical lens to capture a 2.40:1 image on 35mm film, you can only utilise 50% of the frame area.
 With anamorphic, 100% of the frame area is used for the final image.